 Normally there is a monthly or annual fee to use these networks.
 It’s worth it but you can almost always find them on sale.
-I suggest searching a Stack Commerce site for security tools.
+I suggest searching a.
 Lifetime subscriptions can go for as little as $30 and sometimes they’ll be bundled with the password manager tools we talked about above.
 Setup is easy and it keeps you safe in your hotel Wi-Fi.

 Some of these VPNs do get blocked, however.
 Netflix is pretty wise to methods that people try to use to get its shows where they legally can not so they are pretty good about blocking some VPNs.
 I was able to use a VPN on a flight to access a streaming music service that would have been blocked by the airline.

 - I personally recommend Private Internet Access which rarely goes on sale but worth the lifetime subscription when it does.